 A minor in social work requires a minimum of 15 s.h. in social work courses, including 12 s.h. in courses numbered 3000 or above taken at The University of Iowa.
 You must maintain a 2.00 GPA in all courses for the minor.
 You can not take coursework for the minor pass/non-pass (S/U).
 You must also take SSW:1022 Social Justice and Welfare in the United States or, for transfer students, an equivalent introduction to social work course from another institution approved by the department.
 Students completing the minor cannot take required social work major courses.
-These courses are only available to students admitted to the social work program.
+These courses are only available to students that have declared a social work major and have met the criteria the enroll in the professional core social work courses.